lukso-network/docs/docs/guides/universal-profile/transfer-lyx.md

 ![LUKSO L14 Network Block Explorer (screenshot)](./img/l14-explorer.png)

-## Step 1 - Create the contract instances
+## Step 2 - Create the contracts instances

 We will first need to create the instance of each contract.
 To do so, we will need: